Twenkid/SIGI-2024/README.md

 <b>Possible (provisional) topics:</b>

-* "The Prophets of the Thinking Machine" or the <a href="https://github.com/Twenkid/Theory-of-Universe-and-Mind">Theory of Universe and Mind</a>: the work of a teenage boy that was decades ahead of the current top interdisciplinary researchers.
-A presentation of the "bibleical" documentary collection book, probably also a presentation of the new piece from the theory which is not published yet: "Universe and Mind 6"
+* "The Prophets of the Thinking Machine: AGI & Transhumanism: History, Theory and Pioneers" or "Todor's predictions" or <a href="https://github.com/Twenkid/Theory-of-Universe-and-Mind">Theory of Universe and Mind</a>: the works of a teenage boy that were decades ahead of the current top interdisciplinary researchers and AI mainstream.
+A presentation of the "biblical" documentary collection book proving the pioneering work and correct predictions, probably also a presentation about the new piece from the theory which is not published yet: "Universe and Mind 6", which compares with recent talks and claims of similar recent works from the school of Karl Friston, Michael Levin, their colleagues etc.
-* "Jack of All Trades" - a project for building an AGI infrastructure
+* "Jack of All Trades" - a project for building an AGI infrastructure: summary of directions, plans (looking for partners) - see the repo and the issues: https://github.com/Twenkid/Vsy-Jack-Of-All-Trades-AGI-Bulgarian-Internet-Archive-And-Search-Engine
-* Workshop/Tutorial: Arnoldifier - converting a deepfake library to grayscale
+* Workshop/Tutorial: Arnoldifier - converting a deepfake library to grayscale ?
-* ROS2, Gazebo, Ardupilot ... - simulation infrastructure for robotics and flying drones
+* ROS2, Gazebo, Ardupilot ... - simulation infrastructure for robotics and flying drones; (
-* ...
+* (...)

 ## SIGI 2012